SPB Hospitality: History

+Bankruptcy and sale to SPB Hospitality

 On March 3, 2020, CraftWorks filed for Chapter 11 bankruptcy reorganization.
 At the same time, the company entered into an agreement with affiliates of Fortress Credit Co.
 LLC, its senior lenders, to sell the company for at least $138 million, plus the assumption of certain liabilities, CraftWorks said in a news release.

 However, Fortress Credit later withdrew a $23 million loan for continuing operations; it then agreed to fund $6 million to finance continuing operations, and on April 1, 2020, CraftWorks terminated nearly all 18,000 of their employees and terminated health care benefits as of March 31, 2020.